Garage Conversion Contractor in The Bay Area

 Ventilation

-Adequate windows and doors must be installed to provide natural ventilation.
-Each habitable room should have windows that open to the outside.
-Additionally, kitchens and bathrooms must have appropriate ventilation to remove moisture and odors.
+Adequate windows and doors must provide natural ventilation.
+Each habitable room needs windows that open outside; kitchens and bathrooms need ventilation to remove moisture and odors.

 The average cost to convert an existing garage into an ADU in the Bay Area typically ranges between $80,000 and $150,000.
-This price includes design, permits, construction, and basic finishes.
-However, the total cost can vary based on factors like the size of the garage, the complexity of the design, and the quality of materials used.
+This includes design, permits, construction, and basic finishes.
+The total can vary based on the size of the garage, the complexity of the design, and the quality of materials used.

 Garage Conversion Possibilities

-Converting a garage opens up a world of possibilities for homeowners.
-Based on the size and placement of your garage, you can choose to create an ADU that serves your specific needs.
+Converting a garage opens up a world of possibilities.
+Based on the size and placement of your garage, you can create an ADU that serves your specific needs.

 One-Bedroom ADU

-Provides more flexibility for an ADU conversion, offering approximately 400-600 sqft of space.
-This size allows for a more spacious one-bedroom or even a compact two-bedroom unit, making it suitable for a wider range of occupants, from couples to small families.
+Provides flexibility for a conversion, with around 400–600 sqft of space.
+Allows a spacious one-bedroom or compact two-bedroom unit — suitable for couples to small families.

 Two-Bedroom ADU

-The most spacious and luxurious option, with an area typically ranging from 600-900 sqft.
-This size allows for the creation of a two or three-bedroom unit, complete with all the comforts of a traditional home.
-Such ADUs can serve as a rental unit or multi-generational living space.
+A spacious, luxurious option ranging from 600–900 sqft.
+Allows a two or three-bedroom unit with all the comforts of a traditional home — ideal as a rental or multi-generational living space.

 Three-Bedroom ADU

-The most spacious and luxurious option, with an area typically ranging from 600-900 sqft.
-This size allows for the creation of a two or three-bedroom unit, complete with all the comforts of a traditional home.
-Such ADUs can serve as a rental unit or multi-generational living space.
+The most spacious and luxurious option, typically 600–900 sqft.
+Allows a two or three-bedroom unit complete with all the comforts of home — serving as a rental unit or multi-generational living space.

 Scroll to Top